SURGroup/UQpy/docs/source/distributions/joint_from_marginals_copula.rst

 index of the marginal (e.g., location parameter of the 2nd marginal is identified as :code:`loc_1`); and :code:`key_c` for copula parameters.

+The :class:`.JointCopula` class is imported using the following command:

+>>> from UQpy.distributions.collection.JointCopula import JointCopula

 .. autoclass:: UQpy.distributions.collection.JointCopula
     :members: